tomaarsen/attention_sinks/README.md

 I've uploaded outputs of various benchmarks in [benchmark](benchmark) so you can reproduce this graph using the former command.

+I'm still working on benchmarking non-perplexity metrics, e.g. by continuously asking an instruct-tuned model with Attention Sinks a LLM-benchmark question (e.g. MMLU) and verifying whether it can still answer well after thousands of these questions have been provided in succession.

 ## Changelog

 See [CHANGELOG.md](CHANGELOG.md) for all release information.